 Their “up valley” winery and surrounding property (near St. Helena) was purchased in 1995 and was used for many years as their production facility.
 However their real “roots” so to speak are in the Carneros where they originally made wine.
 They currently produces their wines at Ca’Momi Winery – a production facility located slightly south of the city of Napa.

-Their third label is called Esoterica.
-This label incorporates its own flagship wine, the Petite Sirah as well as non mainstream very limited production wines which often include varietals from Napa and beyond that only the most hard core of wine lovers will have heard of.
-Try, Touriga Nacional, Sousao (both Portugese varietals), and Carmenere (hails from Bordeaux France).
-Some of the past vintages have included late harvest Viognier and a rare Napa grown Riesling.
-The word Esoterica means “secrets known only to an initiated minority”, well the secret is out on these wines.
+They used to produce a third label called Esoterica.
+The flagship wine of this label was a Petite Sirah; several other non-mainstream very limited production wines were also produced, often included varietals from Napa and beyond that only the most serious wine lovers will have heard of.
+For example, Touriga Nacional, Sousao (both Portugese varietals) and Carmenere (originally from Bordeaux, France).
+Some of their past vintages have included a late harvest Viognier and a rare Napa grown Riesling.
+The word Esoterica means “secrets known only to an initiated minority”: well the secret is out on these wines.
 Combined with their small productions and uniqueness they often sell out rather quickly.

-If you would like to pick up some wine, you should call ahead to make sure someone is at the actual winery.
+If you would like to pick up some wine, one should call ahead to make sure someone is at the winery.
 By in large the majority of their wine is sold only through distributors and as of the time of this review, they typically do not sell direct to the consumer.